Make Scotland’s popular chip shop style battered and deep fried potatoes with this chippy potato fritters recipe!

 Rinsing excess starch from the potatoes helps to ensure that they cook nicely and crisp up well.
 This applies when making chips also.
 With the potatoes thinly sliced, rinsed and dried, they’re ready for a quick dip in the prepared batter mix and a gentle fry in hot oil to cook until golden, crispy and delicious.
 Make your batter mix shortly before you plan to use it, and store it in the fridge if you won’t be using it for a while.

-Step 1: Potatoes
+Step 1: Make Batter

-Step 3: Fry
+Step 3: Fry Potato Fritters

-Heat oil for deep frying to 180C.
-Working one at a time, press each potato slice into the plain flour on the plate, dusting off any excess, then dip into the prepared batter until completely coated and drop carefully into the hot oil.
-Cook the fritters in batches if necessary so they aren’t crowded in the pan.
-Fry the fritters in the hot oil for 3-4 minutes or until golden and crispy, turning once or twice.
+Put 2 tablespoons plain flour on a plate.
+Heat Oil for deep frying to 180C.
+Working one at a time, press each potato slice into plain flour on the plate, dusting off any excess, then dip into prepared batter until completely coated and drop carefully into hot oil.
+Fry fritters in hot oil in batches until golden and crispy, about 3-4 minutes, turning once or twice.

 Step 4: Serve